ZhimaoLin/rssagg-go/README.md

 # rssagg-go

-A RSS aggregator in Go
+An RSS aggregator developed in Golang.

 ## Programming Language